 Paragraph 66.
 MCSO shall conduct one agency-wide comprehensive analysis of the data per year, which shall incorporate analytical benchmarks previously reviewed by the Monitor pursuant to the process described in Section IV.
 The benchmarks may be derived from the EIS or IA-PRO system, subject to Monitor approval.
 The MCSO may hire or contract with an outside entity to conduct this analysis.
 The yearly comprehensive analysis shall be made available to the public and at no cost to the Monitor and Plaintiffs.

-Based on the Monitor's 10th Quarterly Report, MCSO is in Phase 1 compliance.
+Based on the Monitor's 11th Quarterly Report, MCSO is in Phase 1 compliance.
+MCSO is not in Phase 2 compliance.